ethyca/fides/docs/fides/docs/deployment.md

 ### Option 1: Installing fidesctl via Docker

 If you typically run your applications via Docker, you'll probably be familiar with pulling images and configuring them with environment variables.
 Setting up a `fidesctl webserver` should contain no surprises.

+First, ensure that Docker is running on your host, with a minimum version of `20.10.8`.

 You can `docker pull ethyca/fidesctl` to get the latest image from Ethyca's Docker Hub here: [ethyca/fidesctl](https://hub.docker.com/r/ethyca/fidesctl).